roundliuyang/biji/spring/springaop/Spring AOP.md

 }
 ```

 ## @AspectJ Pointcut 指令与表达式

-### 支持的指令
+- 支持的指令
+  - execution: For matching method execution join points.
+This is the primary pointcut
+    designator to use when working with Spring AOP.
+  - within: Limits matching to join points within certain types (the execution of a
+    method declared within a matching type when using Spring AOP).
+  - this: Limits matching to join points (the execution of methods when using Spring
+    AOP) where the bean reference (Spring AOP proxy) is an instance of the given type.
+  - target: Limits matching to join points (the execution of methods when using Spring
+    AOP) where the target object (application object being proxied) is an instance of
+    the given type.
+  - args: Limits matching to join points (the execution of methods when using Spring
+    AOP) where the arguments are instances of the given types.

-• @target: Limits matching to join points (the execution of methods when using
+  - @target: Limits matching to join points (the execution of methods when using
     Spring AOP) where the class of the executing object has an annotation of the given
     type.
-• @args: Limits matching to join points (the execution of methods when using Spring
+  - @args: Limits matching to join points (the execution of methods when using Spring
     AOP) where the runtime type of the actual arguments passed have annotations of the
     given types.
-• @within: Limits matching to join points within types that have the given
+  - @within: Limits matching to join points within types that have the given
     annotation (the execution of methods declared in types with the given annotation
     when using Spring AOP).
-• @annotation: Limits matching to join points where the subject of the join point
+  - @annotation: Limits matching to join points where the subject of the join point
     (the method being run in Spring AOP) has the given annotation.

-### 不支持的指令
+- 不支持的指令

-• call, get, set, preinitialization, staticinitialization, initialization, handler,
+  - call, get, set, preinitialization, staticinitialization, initialization, handler,
     adviceexecution, withincode, cflow, cflowbelow, if, @this, 和 @withincode

 ```java
 /**